In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

 - You can be paid for

 Choosing an online course niche that you love is a no-brainer.
-So, our main focus would be the other three.
+So, our primary focus would be the other three.

-If you are already an expert in any field, it makes perfect sense for you to create a course in that field.
+If you are already an expert in any field, it makes perfect sense to create a course in that field.

 As an expert, you may already have an audience base, marketing strategies, blog, YouTube channel, and subscribers to leverage.
 You also have a vague idea about audience psychology in your field of expertise.

-If you are a seasoned online marketer, the first thing for you would be to identify the things that you are already generating revenue.
+If you are a seasoned online marketer, the first thing for you would be to identify the things that you are already generating revenue for.
 Then you need to find a course that helps you growth-hack your existing business.

-You need to prepare a detailed list of topics that you are expert in.
+You need to prepare a detailed list of topics you are an expert in.

-For example, if you are an SEO expert your list would look like:
+For example, if you are an SEO expert, your list would look like this: